smlsvnssn/ouml/README.md

 #### .return() → value

-Executes call stack, and returns computed value.
+Executes call chain, and returns computed value.

 #### .value → value

-Same as `.return()`, executes call stack, and returns computed value.
+Same as `.return()`, executes call chain, and returns computed value.

+#### () → value

+A method call with no arguments has the same effect as `.return()` or `.value`, executes call chain, and returns computed value.

 #### .returnIf( function ) → value | Proxy

 Guard clause, lets you exit the call chain early.
 The function receives the current value as argument, and is expected to return a boolean.
-Returns on truthy values.
+Returns current value on truthy values, otherwise continues call chain.

 #### .peek() → Proxy